INTRODUCTION

 TEACHER ARTIST PARTNERSHIP PROGRAMME

-Although I had worked occasionally in youth drama with young adults, I had never worked with primary school age children until 2015 when, as part of a short residency at the Boathouse Artist Studio in my own village of Loughshinny, I offered to run a series of drama and environment workshops with St Brendan’s National School.
+Although I had worked occasionally in youth drama with young adults, I had never worked with primary school age children until 2015 when, as part of a short residency at the Boathouse Artist Studio in my own village of Loughshinny, I was invited to run a series of drama and environment workshops with St Brendan’s National School.
 This opened a whole new door to me and I discovered a great love for working with teachers and children, many coming to the contemporary and collaborative performing arts for the first time.

-Boathouse Children Project 2015This led me to undertake training under the Dept of Education and Skills “Teacher Artist Partnership” programme in 2016.
-I now deliver T.A.P. training to primary school teachers and artists in County Monaghan each July or August.
+This led me to undertake training under the Dept of Education and Skills “Teacher Artist Partnership” training programme in 2016.
+I now deliver T.A.P. training to primary school teachers and artists in County Monaghan and more recently at Drumcondra Education Centre (DCU campus) each July or August.

 In 2016, arising from the training I partnered with principal Fiona Coll at the small, 3-teacher St. Dympna’s National School in the village of Tydavnet in County Monaghan.
 Together we worked with children in 4th, 5th and 6th classes (ages 9-12) who created their own wonderful drama entitled “One Day in Gorgals”, a fantastical tale of life in a rural village.
 Arts Minister Heather Humphrey’s attended the performance given at the school for the local community, a day of joy to conclude a term of exciting creativity in the classroom.